 Cisco Event Responses

 Cisco Event Responses provide information about security events that have the potential for widespread impact on customer networks, applications, and devices.
-Cisco Event Responses contain summary information, threat analysis, and mitigation techniques that feature Cisco products.
+Cisco Event Responses contain summary information, threat analysis, and mitigation techniques that feature Cisco products and cloud-hosted services.
 They are normally published under the following circumstances:

 If a significant security vulnerability exists in a vendor's product that could affect a Cisco product due to interoperation with the vendor's product or use of the network as a vector for exploitation